Oh, here we go with offshore companies! This is an interesting but often misinterpreted world. So, what’s the buzz about offshore companies in India?

 1. CISCO

-CISCO, a titan in the IT networking industry, has made significant investments in India, channelling over $150 million (approximately INR 1100 Crore) into its offshore development centre in Bangalore.
+CISCO, a titan in the IT networking industry, has made significant investments in India, channeling over $150 million (approximately INR 1100 Crore) into its offshore development center in Bangalore.
 This expansion reflects their commitment to the Indian market.

 With a robust presence across seven offices in India, CISCO’s team exceeds 11,000 employees, showcasing the scale of their operations in the country.